 Cargill's score of 54 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Cargill reported total Scope 1 emissions of approximately 6,390,000,000 kg CO2e.
-In 2023, their emissions included 6,394,038,000 kg CO2e for Scope 1, 3,751,339,000 kg CO2e for Scope 2 (market-based), and significant Scope 3 emissions, notably 172,832,979,000 kg CO2e from purchased goods and services.
-Cargill has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas (GHG) emissions by at least 10% by 2025, using a 2017 baseline.
+In 2023, their emissions were slightly higher at about 6,394,038,000 kg CO2e for Scope 1, alongside Scope 2 emissions of approximately 3,751,339,000 kg CO2e (market-based) and 3,920,307,000 kg CO2e (location-based).
+The company has not disclosed Scope 3 emissions for 2024 but reported significant figures in 2023, including approximately 172,832,979,000 kg CO2e for purchased goods and services.
+Cargill has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by at least 10% by 2025, using a 2017 baseline.
 They also target a 30% reduction in Scope 3 emissions per ton of product sold by 2030.
 As of 2023, Cargill has exceeded its goal, achieving a 15.8% reduction in Scope 1 and 2 emissions compared to the 2017 baseline.
 The company is committed to achieving net zero emissions for its Scope 1 and 2 emissions by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Cargill's dedication to sustainable practices in the food and beverage processing sector.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Cargill's ongoing efforts to address climate change and reduce its carbon footprint across its operations.

 Access structured emissions data, company-specific emission factors, and source documents